-Murano glass jewellery, murano glass gifts, italian glass necklaces, murano italy bracelets, venice souvenir
+Murano glass, murano glass jewellery, murano glass gifts, italian glass necklaces, murano italy bracelets, earrings

 Original Glass Jewellery from Murano in the Venetian Lagoon

 "The Creator made Italy from designs by Michelangelo."
 Mark Twain

 About Our Murano Glass Jewellery

 Using original designs and a mixture of traditional glassmaking techniques, we offer a wide range of contemporary jewellery that represents the very best of the unique qualities of Murano Glass production.
 As a souvenir of Venice, you can't do better than Murano Glass!

 This beautifully created Murano Glass pendant has been inspired by the hypnotic motion of water and encapsulates the rich shades of blue of the Mediterranean.

 The frozen beauty of winter in the north is reflected in this 'Buon Cuore' pendant.